 MOXA delivers continuous learning to digital marketers around the world with the help of a learning management system (LMS).
 They create courses about content marketing and social media marketing with the iSpring Suite, eLearning authoring toolkit, upload them to iSpring Learn LMS, and assign them to marketers from different affiliates.
 This approach to learning allows the company to provide higher-quality training with consistency when they roll out new materials.
 Read the full case study →

-Want to experience the benefits of an LMS for your employees’ continuous learning?
-Subscribe for our free 14-day trial and explore all the LMS features right now.
+Would you like to experience the benefits of an LMS for your employees’ continuous learning?
+Get an iSpring Learn free 14-day trial and explore all of the LMSs features right away.
+Good luck!